ssanj/babyloncandle/posts/2020-06-13-contravariant-functors.md

 ![Polarity of the Predicate data type](/images/contravariant/predicate-polarity.png)

 We can see that the type variable `a` within the definition of the `Predicate` data type occurs in a contravariant position.
-This would then indicate to us that we can create an instance of a (Covariant) Functor instance for this data type.
+This indicates that we can't create a (Covariant) Functor instance for this data type.

 But we want to map things!
 What do we do?